akleroy/phangs_imaging_scripts/README_for_v3.txt

 These data have all been calibrated in the pipeline for which they were delivered.
-For most, this is a version of CASA 5.X.X but earlier data sets include some data calibrated 4.X.X.
+For most, this is a version of CASA 5.X.X but earlier data sets include some data calibrated in 4.X.X.
 After calibration, data were staged for imaging, regridded, and combined using CASA 5.4.0.
 Imaging proceeded in CASA 5.4.0 for this release.

 After imaging, data were exported as FITS files and post